sushant23-git/sushant23-git/README.md

 - 👋 Hi, I’m @sushant23-git
 - 👀 I’m interested in Games, Art and devdevelopment
-- 🌱 I’m currently learning python and c language
+- 🌱 I’m currently learning python,HTML and c Language
 - 💞️ I’m looking to collaborate on nothing right now
 - 📫 You can reach me with my LinkedIn account